Lysagxra/BunkrDownloader/README.md

 ## 💻 How to Use (Easy Way)

 1. Go to the [**Releases**](https://github.com/ZeroHackz/BunkrDownloader-Portable/releases) page.
-2. Download the latest `BunkrDownloaderGUI.exe` file.
+2. Download the latest ` BunkrDownloader-portable-GUI.exe` file.
 3. Run the application, paste your Bunkr URL, and click **Download**.
 That's it!

 ## 🛠️ For Developers (Building from Source)